Front row or nowhere: Rethinking accessibility in work travel

 Traveling for work is often seen as a privilege — but for many Disabled employees, it can be an exhausting, unsafe, and isolating experience.
 This session explores how companies can move beyond performative checkboxes to truly inclusive travel policies and practices.
 Designed for HR professionals crafting policies and senior leaders who implement them, we’ll dig into what accessibility really looks like before, during, and after business travel.

-Through live polling, real-world scenarios, and tactical examples, we’ll break down common travel oversights — from unclear portals to poor signage, from seating layouts to buffet lines.
-You’ll walk away with a plug-and-play travel policy add-on, a training guide to equip managers, and a deeper understanding of how “accessible” isn’t one-size-fits-all.
+We’ll break down common travel oversights — from unclear portals to poor signage, from seating layouts to buffet lines.
+You’ll walk away with resources, and a deeper understanding of how “accessible” isn’t one-size-fits-all.

 • Steering Committee Member